alphagov/inside-government-admin-guide/creating-documents/document-types.md

 When creating a news article:

-* make sure it stands alone (ie is not simply promotion of a speech or publication)
+* make sure it stands alone (ie is not simply promotion of a speech or publication - in which case use just those content types)
 * tag it to policies
 * tag it to ministers where they are directly involved in the story
 * tag it to document series ONLY rarely - if the news story is permanently relevant to that series